-In lighting systems in which up to two luminaires are arranged in a regular array, the Grid Method is applied.
+In lighting systems in which up to two luminaires are arranged in a regular array, the Grid Method may be used to assess NLPD.
 The luminaire power is divided by the area that the luminaire covers.

 In lighting systems in which there is an irregular layout of luminaires or where a number of different luminaire types are installed, an Aggregate Method may be used to assess NLPD.
-The sample space is chosen by the Assessor and the Total Luminaire Power within this Aggregate Method sample space is calculated and divided by the floor area.
+The sample space is chosen by the Assessor and the Total Luminaire Power within this Aggregate Method sample space is calculated and divided by sample space floor area.